Site icon Our Breathing Planet

 Barbary Macaque Distribution, Habitat, and Ecology

-Lamentably, the gorgeous Barbary Macaque only inhabits a very small portion of the globe.
+Lamentably, the gorgeous Barbary Macaque developed as indigenous to only a very small portion of the globe.
 Its population also appears disjointed.
 Both of these hold true due to the fact that this animal only inhabits a small section of the northern part of Africa, and a tiny part of Europe.

 Species Sharing Its Range

-Check out our other articles on Earth’s Many Magnificent Marsupials, Pinecone Fish, Madeira, Korean Fir, Laotian Giant Flying Squirrel, Six-Spotted Fishing Spider, Wood Frog
+Check out our other articles on Earth’s Many Magnificent Marsupials, Pinecone Fish, Madeira, Korean Fir, Laotian Giant Flying Squirrel, Six-Spotted Fishing Spider, Wood Frog, Green Iguana

 Exit mobile version